wrapperband/FeathercoinWalletGuide/README.md

 http://block.ftc-c.com/

-Fist find the transaction with the comment, the copy the contents of OP_RETURN.
+First : find the transaction with the comment, the copy the contents of OP_RETURN.  ftc-c.com shows the message on the screen.

-I can also be extracted from scriptPubKey by using Hex to Ascii on OP_RETURN to return your message.
+It can also be extracted from scriptPubKey by using Hex to Ascii on OP_RETURN to return your message.